virtuozzo/cloudscripting-docs/docs/reference/handling-custom-errors.md

 #Handling Custom Errors

 The Cloud Scripting engine provides functionality for handling custom errors.
 These possible errors should be described within a separate `errorHandlers` block.
 The errors handling is related to the action result codes.
-You can locate these codes within the [Jelastic Console Log Panel](/troubleshooting/) upon a corresponding action execution.
+You can locate these codes within the <a href="http://docs.cloudscripting.com/troubleshooting/" target"_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
 Therefore, you can predefine a message text that will be displayed in case of an error occurrence.

 There is a list of predefined pop-up windows, which emerge while custom errors are being handled: